We understand that some people may have special circumstances.

 We understand some cultures include items of clothing in their religious observance, such as hats, caps, and other headwear.

-- may ask you to remove the item for their inspection
+- A security screening officer may ask you to remove clothing items for their inspection.

-- may not clear you through security if you refuse to remove it.
+- A security screening officer may not clear you through security if you refuse to remove the clothing item.

-You can ask to use a private room to remove the item, if you wish.
+You can ask to use a private room to remove the item.

 Carrying religious items